Ashwain1502/Moovers/README.md

 # Moovers
-A react website to watch movies.
+A website to watch movies developed using Reactjs and IMDB API.

+## Working on
+Fronted design and API integration.